Transformers#

 bentoml.transformers.save_model(name="unmasker", pipeline=unmasker)

-To load the model for testing and debugging, use bentoml.transformers.load_model
+To load the pipeline for testing and debugging, use bentoml.transformers.load_model

 with the unmasker:latest